keyboardio/Chrysalis/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
-If possible, please also include the debug bundle you can create on the "System Information" screen.
-If, for some reason, you are unable to access that screen, please press `Control + Shift + I` to bring up the developer console.
+If possible, please also include the debug bundle you can create on the "Report a problem" screen.
+If, for some reason, you are unable to access that screen, please press `Control + Shift + I` (Windows or Linux) or `Command + Option + I` (macOS) to bring up the developer console.
 Right-clicking inside it will allow you to save its contents to a file - please attach that to the bug report.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]